This modern Old Mission Peninsula home, designed by a Traverse City architect, snuggles into its woods-and-water site as if it has been there forever.

 Another touch is as utilitarian as it is evocative of the structure’s spirit.
 When the Dubenskys leave the home, they pull barn doors—a set each on both the front and back of the home—across the glass walls, leaving their home secure both physically and in its designed sensibility.

-Elizabath Edwards is managing editor of Northern Home & Cottage.
+Elizabeth Edwards is the managing editor of Northern Home & Cottage.

 STEEL // Northwoods Products